Hey cyclist!

 Do Not Neglect Lubrication After Cleaning:

-Do Not Skip the Drying Phase:
+Do Not Skip the Drying Step:

 Do Not Lubricate a Dirty Chain: